ParidhiSinghPS/LINUX_DOCS/Readme.md

 ### PART 1:- Creating a Bootable USB Drive
 - Download an ISO file for a Linux distribution.
 There are many different Linux distributions available, each designed for specific purposes.
 Visit the official website of the distribution you want and download the ISO file.
 Here are some Linux distributions you can choose from:

--Ubuntu: Ubuntu is one of the most popular Linux distributions.
+- Ubuntu: Ubuntu is one of the most popular Linux distributions.
 It is user-friendly and easy to learn, making it suitable for both experienced and beginner Linux users.
 You can download Ubuntu from: [https://ubuntu.com/download/desktop]

 ### PART 2:- Create a Bootable USB stick
 - To install Ubuntu Desktop, you need to use special software to write the downloaded ISO file to a USB stick, creating the installation media.
 Simply copying the ISO file to the USB stick won't work.